kayomarz/ml-select/README.md

         onChange=(country => Js.log(country))
     />

-# Todos

-Things remaining to be done.

-+ Extract info about font, svg, css from sketch file for accurate styling.
-+ Move `flag-icons` into separate css file not packaged into the bundle.
-+ Try and reduce file size due to `flag-icons`.
-+ For practise, try writing bindings for React Component.
-+ When prop `country=None` keyboard shortcuts don't work with collapsed menu.

 # Invalid country data

 + Dealing with invalid country code: If the country list contains an invalid